[05 February 2014]

 Estimated Resupply Dates

 - Sanofi-Pasteur has Adacel vials available on allocation.
-Adacel syringes are on back order and the company estimates a release date of mid-December 2013.1
+Adacel syringes are on back order and the company cannot estimate a release date.1

 Implications for Patient Care